 Ghost in Different Languages: A ghost is a faint sign, or the soul of a dead person remains to earth to haunt the living.
 Ghost is a supernatural being that we find is many folk tales.
 Ghost is a terrifying being that haunts and frightens people.
 The Holy Spirit is an attribute or force of God that turns men into His messengers or servants.
 It also serves the purpose of defining elements of other religions and religious systems.

-How to Say Ghost in 88 Different Languages
+Ghost in All Languages

 Different Languages | Word Ghost |